 The voluntary frameworks and legislative instruments that currently guide ESG disclosures are in a state of rapid evolution.
 Companies that have undertaken sustainability reporting or ESG disclosure will be uncomfortably familiar with the plethora of organizations and standards available, along with the challenges of navigating this “alphabet soup.”

-In recent years, organizations have had to determine independently which of the numerous voluntary ESG performance standards are best suited to their operations, and to stakeholders demanding data.
+In recent years, organizations have had to determine independently which of the numerous voluntary ESG standards are best suited to their operations, and to stakeholders demanding data.
 But these decisions may be largely out of corporate hands in the not-too-distant future.

 From Voluntary to Mandated ESG Reporting: Navigating the Global Legislative Landscape